.....................

 Starnbach, M. N, and M. J. Bevan.
 1994.
 Cells infected with Yersinia present an epitope to class I MHC restricted cytotoxic T-lymphocytes.
 Journal of Immunology 153:1603-1612.(pdf)

-Department of Microbiology and Molecular Genetics | Harvard Medical School | 200 Longwood Ave, Boston, MA 02115
+Department of Microbiology | Harvard Medical School | 77 Ave Louis Pasteur, Boston, MA 02115